20 Best Restaurants in Downtown Winston Salem NC

 - Small Batch Co. brewed beer, which they make in a nano-brewing style as their name indicates

-The Katharine, Brasserie and Bar at The Kimpton Cardinal Hotel (Lunch, Dinner, and Weekend Brunch)
+5. The Katharine Brasserie and Bar at The Kimpton Cardinal Hotel

 We love French food.
-And we're a little hard to please in this department, not just because we have high standards but because we've both been to France and cook French food at home.
+And we're a little hard to please in this department, not just because we have high standards but because we've both been to France many times e and have cooked French food at home.
 (Mostly Dan – he's the French cuisine cooking pro in our home!)

-We stayed there overnight so it was especially exciting to learn it had a great reputation.
-That meant we could have a delicious meal and cocktails, and simply take the elevator upstairs to our rooms after and not have to drive anywhere.
+We stayed at the Kimpton Cardinal Hotel overnight so it was especially exciting to learn it had a great reputation.
+That meant we could have a delicious meal and cocktails and take the elevator upstairs to our rooms after and not have to drive anywhere.

-The restaurant was named after Katharine Reynolds, the wife of the founder of the R.J.
-Reynolds Tobacco Company.
+The restaurant was named after Katharine Reynolds, the wife of the R.J.
+Reynolds Tobacco Company founder.
 Reynolds American's original home was that building.